Functors between Reedy model categories of diagrams: Examples

 \begin{defn} For $n$ a nonnegative integer, let $[n]$ denote the ordered set $(0, 1, 2, \ldots, n)$. \begin{enumerate} \item The \emph{restricted cosimplicial indexing category} $\bDrest$ is the category with objects the ordered sets $[n]$ for $n \ge 0$ and with $\bDrest\bigl([n], [k]\bigr)$ the \emph{injective} order preserving maps $[n] \to [k]$.

-The category $\bDrest$ is thus a subcategory of $\bD$, the cosimplicial indexing category (see \defref{def:Delta}). \item The \emph{restricted simplicial indexing category} $\bDrest\op$ is the opposite of the restricted cosimplicial indexing category. \item If $\cat M$ is a category, then a \emph{restricted cosimplicial object} in $\cat M$ is a functor from $\bDrest$ to $\cat M$. \item If $\cat M$ is a category, a \emph{restricted simplicial object} in $\cat M$ is a functor from $(\bDrest)\op$ to $\cat M$. \end{enumerate} \end{defn} If we let $G\colon \bDrest \to \bD$ be the inclusion, then for $\diag X$ a cosimplicial object in $\cat M$ the induced diagram $G^{*}\diag X$ is a restricted cosimplicial object in $\cat M$, called the \emph{underlying restricted cosimplicial object} of $\diag X$; it is obtained from $\diag X$ by ``forgetting the codegeneracy operators''.
+The category $\bDrest$ is thus a subcategory of $\bD$, the cosimplicial indexing category (see \defref{def:Delta}).
+In fact, $\bDrest = \drc{\bD}$, the direct subcategory of $\bD$ (see \defref{def:CosReSt}). \item The \emph{restricted simplicial indexing category} $\bDrest\op$ is the opposite of the restricted cosimplicial indexing category. \item If $\cat M$ is a category, then a \emph{restricted cosimplicial object} in $\cat M$ is a functor from $\bDrest$ to $\cat M$. \item If $\cat M$ is a category, a \emph{restricted simplicial object} in $\cat M$ is a functor from $(\bDrest)\op$ to $\cat M$. \end{enumerate} \end{defn}

+If we let $G\colon \bDrest \to \bD$ be the inclusion, then for $\diag X$ a cosimplicial object in $\cat M$ the induced diagram $G^{*}\diag X$ is a restricted cosimplicial object in $\cat M$, called the \emph{underlying restricted cosimplicial object} of $\diag X$; it is obtained from $\diag X$ by ``forgetting the codegeneracy operators''.
 Similarly, if we let $G\colon \bDrest\op \to \bD\op$ be the inclusion, then for $\diag Y$ a simplicial object in $\cat M$ the induced diagram $G^{*}\diag Y$ is a restricted simplicial object in $\cat M$, called the \emph{underlying restricted simplicial object} of $\diag Y$, obtained from $\diag Y$ by ``forgetting the degeneracy operators''.

+\begin{prop} Let $\cat D$ be a Reedy category and let $\cat C = \drc{D}$, the direct subcategory of $\cat D$. \begin{enumerate} \item The inclusion $\cat C \to \cat D$ is both a fibering Reedy functor and a cofibering Reedy functor. \item The inclusion $\cat C\op \to \cat D\op$ is both a fibering Reedy functor and a cofibering Reedy functor. \end{enumerate} \end{prop}